President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/README.md

 ![canary](https://github.com/user-attachments/assets/39ad3fce-fd39-4c24-85fa-09b94dc0ed74)

 You should be able to find and download a file called "ryujinx-canary-VERSION-OPERATINGSYSTEM.zip" (as of writing the latest is 1.3.265)
 - Now extract the zip file somewhere you remember.
-Now you have the emulator ready to run, but it still needs Firmware and keys
+You have the emulator ready to run!
+But it still needs Firmware and keys...
 >[!TIP]
 > This is completely optional, but you can easily make a desktop shortcut of the emulator by:
 >	- Right clicking on the .exe